PublicSoftTools

 Content typeRecommended rangeReasoning

-News articles300–600 wordsFreshness and speed matter more than depth
+News articles300–600 wordsFreshness and speed matter more than depth; users want facts quickly

-How-to guides800–1,500 wordsNeeds enough steps and context to be useful
+How-to guides800–1,500 wordsNeeds enough steps and context to be genuinely useful; each step deserves explanation

-Pillar / definitive guides2,000–4,000 wordsDesigned to be the best single resource for a topic
+Pillar / definitive guides2,000–4,000 wordsDesigned to be the single best resource; earns backlinks through comprehensiveness

-Tool / calculator pages600–1,200 wordsHow it works + FAQ covers most user needs
+Tool / calculator pages600–1,200 wordsHow it works + FAQ covers most user needs; priority is the tool itself

 Quality Signals Google Cares About More Than Word Count